counter for vBulletin

 Overview

-The qWiSE laboratory at JAIST addresses these challenges focusing on the advance research domains of quantum network, wireless communications and networks, sense-control-actuate system, and energy distribution.
-The qWiSE laboratory is headed by Assoc.
-Professor Yuto Lim.
-We invite you to explore our current work to obtain more information about establishing an amalgamation of collaborative relationship with us.
+The QuWi laboratory at JAIST addresses these challenges focusing on the advance research advanced networking domains of quantum, wireless, sensor, and energy distribution.
+The QuWi laboratory is headed by Professor Yuto Lim.
+We invite you to explore our current works to obtain more information about establishing an amalgamation of collaborative relationship with us.

 Vision